OAuth Security Guide for Agencies: Why It's Better Than Passwords

 Here's the flow:

 Step 2: Redirect to Provider They're redirected to Meta's (or Google's) login page.
 This is important: they log in directly with Meta/Google, not with you.
+Your agency never sees the password.

-Step 4: Token Exchange Meta/Google generates a unique token for OneClick Onboard.
+Step 4: Token Exchange Meta/Google generates a unique cryptographic token for OneClick Onboard.
 This token is like a temporary key that only works for the specific permissions the client approved.

 Step 7: Revoke Anytime The client can revoke OneClick Onboard's access at any time.
-In their Meta/Google settings, they click "Remove Access" and the token stops working immediately.

 Why This Is More Secure